Isobel Wylie Hutchison: Alaska

 Hutchsion was inspired to go to Alaska after reading a book on the American Arctic.
 Leaving Manchester by cargo boat on 3 May 1933, she crossed the Atlantic, passed through the Panama Canal, then travelled up the western coast of America.
-There were only six passengers, but she traveled in reasonable comfort.
+The ship had only six passengers, but she traveled in reasonable comfort.

 After a brief stop in Vancouver, she travelled up the Inside Passage to Ketchikan and then disembarked at Skagway.
-She took the railway from there to Whitepass where she caught the sternwheeler Casca for a comfortable trip down the Yukon.
-On board the ship she met various people who gave her useful information about how to travel and where to winter.
+She took the railway from there to Whitepass, where she caught the sternwheeler Casca for a comfortable trip down the Yukon.
+On board the ship, she met various people, who gave her useful information about how to travel and where to winter.